Chemical Formula: ZrO2

 Shape: Discs, Plates, Column Targets, Step Targets, Custom-made

-Three phases are known: monoclinic below 1170 °C, tetragonal between 1170 °C and 2370 °C, and cubic above 2370 °C. The trend is for higher symmetry at higher temperatures, as is usually the case.
+Three phases of ZrO2 are known: monoclinic below 1170 °C, tetragonal between 1170 °C and 2370 °C, and cubic above 2370 °C. The trend is for higher symmetry at higher temperatures, as is usually the case.
 A small percentage of the oxides of calcium or yttrium stabilize in the cubic phase.
 The very rare mineral tazheranite, (Zr, Ti, Ca)O2, is cubic.
 Unlike TiO2, which features six-coordinated titanium in all phases, monoclinic zirconia consists of seven-coordinated zirconium centers.
 This difference is attributed to the larger size of the zirconium atom relative to the titanium atom.

 |Material Type||Zirconium Oxide|